Find out here how to prepare for a virtual interview.

 Brown communicates that you’re reliable, but it can also come across as old fashioned.

 6. Should I wear a tie for a video interview?

 If this interview were face-to-face, would you wear a tie?
 If so, then wear a tie!

 7. What questions are asked in a video interview?

 Video interview questions are no different from face-to-face or even phone interview questions.
 Questions will differ across industries and seniority of job positions.
 The good news with video interviews is you can keep a note list next to your screen and subtly check your notes to help you along with your answers if you need reminding or prompting.

 Prepare yourself for the typical interview questions as well as some out of the box style.
 We’ve included a list of unorthodox interview questions that you can prepare for in this blog post here: Unique interview questions and answers.

 8. How long are video interviews?

-With the Reworking app, candidates are given unlimited time to answer but the individual employer can set a timer which signals how long they want to answer to be.
+With the Reworking app, candidates are given unlimited time to answer, but the individual employer can set a timer that signals how long they want to answer.
 This timer doesn’t stop the candidate taking longer though.

 Good luck on your virtual interview!